BLUCASS/Programador_Lhama_Challenges/README.md

 - [Challenge 5](/challenge5.py): to create a travelling manager.

-- [Challenge 6](/challenge6.py): to automatize an email and send it to various recipients.
+- [Challenge 6](/challenge6.py): to automate the sending of an email to various recipients.

+- [Challenge 7](/challenge7.py): to create a specific calculator, you can find the details in the program.